ajacksified/ajacksified.github.com/_posts/2011-10-28-First-Jekyll-Post.markdown

 ---
-layout: default
+layout: post
-title: From Wordpress to Jekyll
+title:
 description: Finished converting from Wordpress to Jekyll
+permalink: /2011/10/finished-converting-from-wordpress-to-jekyll/index.html
+categories:
+- Meta
 ---

 I'm writing this post in vim, using markdown, and in a minute I'm going to